gregmercer/ListFrames2/README.md

 > Running with local build of Xamarin Forms I've found that if I changed the

-> RendererPool.cs UpdateNewElement method to have the following new code it
+> RendererPool.cs UpdateNewElement method to have the following new testing code it

 > seemed to cause the Slots to render correctly: